Share your love

-Steps To Install Clang LLVM on Ubuntu 22.04
+Easy Steps To Install Clang LLVM on Ubuntu 22.04

-This guide intends to teach you to Install the Clang LLVM Compiler on Ubuntu 22.04.
+This guide intends to teach you to Install Clang LLVM on Ubuntu 22.04.
 Clang is a compiler for the C, C++, and Objective-C programming languages.
 It is a part of the Low-Level Virtual Machine (LLVM) project.
 Clang will process the source code and LLVM will generate the machine code.
 The Clang LLVM project is a good option because of the amazing features it has including performance, compatibility, extensibility, and open-source.

 In this guide, we will show you how to install Clang from the APT package repository and use the LLVM script to get the latest Clang on Ubuntu 22.04.
 Set the clang default version and create a sample project with it.